sybert1ger/frc-programming/courses/ELT1010/4-FabricationofComponents/4-DigitalConnections.md

 layout: coursepage
 ---

-Data is the most useful and versatile language in the world.
+Binary data is the most useful and versatile language in the world.
 It allows devices to communicate efficiently and without any error.

 ## Digital Signal
 Unlike analog signals, digital signals have only two states - on and off.
 On is usually just a voltage over zero, and off is zero volts.